 - Noon Report (formerly morning report) in their respective hospital (OHSU or VAMC)

 At OHSU, ward teams review daily radiographic studies with faculty from the Department of Radiology in a teaching conference Monday through Friday.

 On Thursday, there is a separate resident report.
-At OHSU, residents from both the OHSU and VAMC general medicine teams meet with the Department Chair, Dr. Lynn Loriaux, as well as the division chiefs from Cardiology, Pulmonology, Nephrology, and Infectious Disease to review selected patients, focusing on challenging diagnostic or management issues.
+At OHSU, residents from both the OHSU and VAMC general medicine teams meet with the Department Chair, Dr. Dr. David Jacoby, as well as invited guests from various subspecialty divisions.

-On Friday, there is a separate intern noon report where interns meet with the Chief Residents and Dr. Andrea Cedfeldt (Associate Program Director) to present a case, with a specific focus on diagnostic reasoning.
+On Friday, there is a separate intern noon report where interns meet with the Chief Residents to present a case, with a specific focus on diagnostic reasoning.